balaji-munusamy/student-grade-analytics/README.md

 # student-grade-analytics
-Analyse academic and non-academic records of students and predict grades
+Analyse academic and non-academic records of students and apply predictive analytics to predict grades of students

 ### Installation Guide